muratk5n/thirdwave/en/README.md

 ---

 Have to pick dried vegs carefully; beet root, dried mangold..
-Carrots are good for eyesight, but its high potass will cause sleepiness, beets are fine.
-Spinach is great, but high on iron.. mangold is blander.
+Carrots are good for eyesight, but its high potassium is too relaxing, beets are perfect.
+Spinach is great, but high on iron.. mangold is bland, just as rich in vita.

 ---